Tzomet: Under Rafael Eitan (1983-1999)

+While Tzomet supported Israeli settlements, it was never based out of them, like the more radical Moledet or Tehiya.
+The expanded Tzomet caucus in 1992 emphasised economic liberalism over security, which led to many members leaving to join Rabin's coalition.

 Under Oren Hazan (2019 elections)

 Under the leadership of Oren Hazan, Tzomet's ideology changed considerably.
 Tzomet no longer mentioned any changes to Israel's voting or government system.
 Hazan shifted Tzomet's focus away from secularism and recruitment of the Ultra Orthodox.
 Under Hazan, Tzomet focused primarily on criticizing Netanyahu's defense policy from the right and supporting more aggressive measures against terrorism and against the Israeli Arab members of the Knesset.

 Under Moshe Gerin (2019-)

 After Hazan left the party, and Moshe Gerin came back to lead it, Tzomet's ideology returned to its agrarianist base.
 The party's support dwindled 280 times in the fall-winter 2019.